zaxor0/zwerchhau/d6-variant.md

 The outcome is that level 1 characters are less likely to die right away, and therefore can move slightly further into a given dungeon before they need to retreat for the night.

 However, given the right circumstance a higher level player may die fairly quickly and would, therefore, still need to maintain caution while adventuring.

+For more interesting gameplay, when a player reaches 0, instead of immediate death consider using a mutalation and dismemberment table, an example is given later on.

 ### HP Examples
 - A level 1 fighter with a 10 constitution and 7 HP (1d8) has a flesh of 7 and a Endurance of 10